COGS108/Projects/Option2_Individual/FinalProject_Guidelines.md

 ## Project Overview

 The COGS 108 Final Project (Individual Option) will give you the chance to carry out a common practice used in data science interviews - the take-home analysis.
-This will require you to formulate a question around a topic and dataset provided to you during Finals Week.
+This will require you to formulate a question around a topic and dataset provided to you during Week 10.

 The broad objectives for the project are to: